 Therefore, we can conclude that White should not have pushed the pawn on the sixth rank.

-To sum up the winning strategy, if White’s King is in front of the pawn and White has the opposition:
+To sum, here is how to win pawn endgames if White’s King is in front of the pawn and White has the opposition:

 - use the opposition to move the King to the sixth rank